Sudden Swollen Gum With Pain – Is It A Dental Emergency?

 Understanding the Clinical Process Behind Gum Swelling

-When bacteria penetrate this protective barrier — whether through a cavity, a crack in a tooth, or a deep gum pocket — the body responds with inflammation.
+When bacteria penetrate this protective barrier—whether through a cavity, a crack in a tooth, or a deep gum pocket—the body responds with inflammation.
+This is the immune system's natural defence mechanism.
 Blood flow to the area increases, bringing white blood cells to fight the infection.
 This process causes the characteristic redness, warmth, swelling, and pain associated with inflamed gums.

 When Professional Dental Assessment May Be Needed